-Land preparation and any associated damming and diversion of stormwater and discharge of stormwater, that is not a permitted activity under Rule C.8.2.1 are controlled activities.
+Land preparation and any associated damming and diversion of stormwater and discharge of stormwater, that is not a permitted activity under C.8.2.1 Land preparation - permitted activity are controlled activities.

-- 1) Measures to avoid or mitigate adverse effects on surface and groundwater quality. - 2) The scale, location, and timing of land preparation. - Erosion and sediment control measures.
+- 1) Measures to avoid or mitigate adverse effects on surface and groundwater quality. - 2) The scale, location, and timing of land preparation. - 3) Erosion and sediment control measures.